 It is a contributory defined benefit pension scheme administered by the London Borough of Newham to provide pensions and other benefits for pensionable employees of the London Borough of Newham and a range of other scheduled and admitted bodies within the borough.
-Teachers, police officers and firefighters are not members as they are included within other national pension schemes.
+Teachers are not members as they are included within other national pension schemes.

-The Fund is overseen by the Investment and Accounts Committee (the Committee), a committee of the London Borough of Newham and supported by the Local Pension Board ('the Board').
+The Fund is overseen by the Investment and Accounts Committee (the Committee), of the London Borough of Newham supported by the Local Pension Board ('the Board').